-All of the advice and support you received and will continue to receive throughout your parenting career and you are still left feeling lonely and unsure where to begin.
-You are not alone.
+All of the advice you will continue to receive throughout your parenting career and you are still left feeling lonely and unsure where to begin.
+I'm here to remind you that you are not alone.

 Below are links and some resources to guide you through a few of the struggles you may not have anticipated prior to becoming a parent.

 Postpartum depression can be very overwhelming and isolating.
 Postpartum anxiety can be feelings of irrational fear or exaggerated worry and usually involves worrying over an extended period of time usually following childbirth.
 Both of these can require immediate medical attention.
 Keep the lines of communication open and speak to your partner, a trusted friend or family member and call upon your family physician if you think you have any symptoms of postpartum depression or anxiety

 If you need additional maternal mental health support please reach out to me directly and I will connect you with a suitable therapist.

 Below is a link to information for parents from Canada's paediatricians on sleep safety.
 Both my boys were born premature and were at a greater risk of injury and sudden infant death syndrome (SIDS).